• Skip to primary navigation

 Instructions

-• Prepare a muffin tin tray with muffin liners.
+- Prepare a standard muffin tin tray with 6 muffin liners.

-• In a medium bowl, whisk together the flour, baking powder, baking soda, salt.
+- In a medium-sized bowl, whisk together the flour, baking powder, baking soda, salt.
+Set aside.

-• Pour the wet ingredients into the dry ingredients and use a spatula to fold the mixture together.
+- Pour the wet ingredients into the dry ingredients and use a spatula to gently fold the mixture together.

-• When there are still some white lumps of flour left, add in the flour-dusted cut strawberries and continue to fold until just incorporated.
+- With some lumps of flour left, add in the flour-dusted cut strawberries and continue to fold it in until just incorporated.

-• Use a tablespoon to scoop batter into the muffin wells about ⅓rd of the way up.
+- Add 1 tablespoon of batter into each muffin well, filling it about ⅓rd of the way up.

-• Top off the muffin tin with the remainder of the batter.
+- Top off each muffin tin with about 1.5 tablespoon batter, or enough just to cover the jam.
+Repeat with the remainder of the batter.

 Nutrition